UCL/ucl_software_carpentry/installation/install.md

 Python from Homebrew
 --------------------

-OSX ships with a resent python version and some packages.
+Alternatively if you wish to install python manually you can use Homebrew.
+OSX ships with python and some packages.
 However this has known limitations and we do not recommend it.
 You can install a new version of python from Homebrew with the following.
 Please follow the instructions above to install the Xcode tools and Homebrew before attempting this.